Welcome to The University Corporation (TUC)!

 If underpayments are identified, the employee’s next regular paycheck will be adjusted to include the corrected amount and any back pay due the employee.
 Overpayments will also be corrected in the next regular paycheck unless this presents a burden to the employee such as when a substantial amount is owed.
 In that case, TUC will attempt to arrange a schedule of repayments with the employee to minimize the inconvenience to the employee and TUC.

 3.11 Automatic Direct Deposit

 Many TUC employees enjoy the benefits of direct deposit.
-By completing and submitting the appropriate authorization form to TUC Payroll Department, TUC will automatically deposit the net amount of the employee's check into the bank or other designated financial institution account designated by the employee.
-Deposits will normally reach the designated institution on or before scheduled paydays.
+By completing and submitting the appropriate authorization form to TUC Payroll Department, TUC will automatically deposit the net amount of the employee’s check into the bank or other designated financial institution account designated by the employee.
+Deposits will reach the designated institution on or before scheduled paydays.
 Employees should ensure that the designated institution is capable of accepting electronic transfers.
-Employees will still receive a check stub along with confirmation of deposit on paydays.
+Employees may access their check stub online through TUC’s payroll vendor.
 Employees who choose direct deposit should be aware that individual bank and Federal Reserve procedures could occasionally affect the posting date of their payroll deposit.